 Now, you can reference these parameters in a policy rule:

-Having such policy definition in hand, you can create multiple assignments for the same policy with different inputs: basically, for different resource types.
+Having such a policy definition in hand, you can create multiple assignments for the same policy with different inputs: basically, for different resource types.

-Of course, you might consider defining separate policies for resource types that don’t allow hyphens in their names, such as storage accounts, container registries, etc. So, take into account the existing naming rules and restrictions for Azure resources: the length or resource names and valid characters vary for different resource types.
+Of course, you might consider defining separate policies for resource types that don’t allow hyphens in their names, such as storage accounts, container registries, etc. So, take into account the existing naming rules and restrictions for Azure resources: the length of resource names and valid characters vary for different resource types.
 So, pay attention to that.

 Although it might be helpful to follow the best practices for resource naming when designing your naming convention, you should understand that naming policies as a part of your governance framework will have to evolve with time to satisfy changing conditions.
 So, don’t try to make them perfect.
 The chances are high that you might want to reconsider them in a while.
 Likely, with Azure services, it’s much easier to spin up new copies of your environments and migrate data to them than it used to be with physical servers.